One-leg stance (Waebal Sogi) technical reference cover image

 The weight distribution is 100% on the standing leg.

-The lifted foot is held near the knee, using the side of the foot or heel according to the required position.
+The lifted foot is placed near the knee area, using the reverse footsword on the knee joint or the instep to the knee hollow according to the required form.

-One-Leg Stance can be used in full facing or half facing.
+One-Leg Stance can be full facing or side facing, both in attack and defense.

 Share your thoughts